aiidateam/aiida-core/docs/source/tutorial/basic.rst

 CalcJobs
 ========

-When running calculations that take require an external code or run on a remote machine, a simple calculation function is no longer sufficient.
+When running calculations that require an external code or run on a remote machine, a simple calculation function is no longer sufficient.
-For this purpose, AiiDA has implemented the ``CalcJob`` process.
+For this purpose, AiiDA provides the ``CalcJob`` process class.

 To run a ``CalcJob``, you need to set up two things: a ``computer`` for the calculation to run on, and the ``code`` that you want the ``CalcJob`` to run.
 If you're running this tutorial in the Quantum Mobile VM or on Binder, these have been pre-configured for you.
 If you're running on your own machine, you can follow the instructions in the panel below: